SalasD93/developer-friendly-tech-blog/README.md

 ## Description

-For challenge 14 of the UM Coding Bootcamp, I had to create a tech blog using backend api routes, server, and database.
-I also had to incorporate a user-friendly mobile responsive frontend using handlebars, home routes, and JavaScript.
-Password encryption was required to successfully store a user to the database.
-I incorporated new CSS framework, Tailwind, to style the frontend.
+I created a tech blog using Node.js, Express.js, Sequelize, and MySQL for backend api routes, server, and database.
+I also had to incorporate a user-friendly mobile responsive frontend using Handlebars, CSS, home routes, and JavaScript.
+Password encryption, through bcrypt, was used to successfully store a user in the database.
+I incorporated a new CSS framework, Tailwind, to style the frontend.
+This blog allows people in the tech community to share thoughts and information.
+Signed in users have the ability to make, edit, and delete posts from their dashboard.
+Signed in users also have the ability to comment on other users' posts.

 ## Table of Contents